SS Birma: Titanic

 Ships with Marconi sets started passing messages to each other that Birma had picked up five lifeboats, a claim the ship's crew denied.
-Birmas crew gave a signed testimony about the disaster to Britain's Daily Telegraph on 25 April; this was controversial as it occurred before members of the crews of and had given their own evidence.
-The later British inquiry ignored Birmas testimony, based upon prior testimony from the crew of the Californian who denied hearing Birma being told to "shut up".
+Birmas crew gave a signed testimony about the disaster to Britain's Daily Telegraph on 25 April.
+The later British inquiry ignored Birmas testimony, based upon prior testimony from the crew of who denied hearing Birma being told to "shut up".
 The American inquiry only briefly considered the charge, to which the general manager of Marconi in the United States responded that it was never company policy or general orders to ignore requests made by non-Marconi ships during emergencies.
 Copies of telegrams sent by Titanic that were received by Birma relating to the sinking were later placed in The National Archives in the United Kingdom.

 Later service and fate

 Birma was renamed Mitava (Митава, usually romanised as Mitau) in 1913 by the Russian American Line, who used her as an immigrant ship between Libau and New York.
 In 1914, she was laid up at Kronstadt during the First World War and remained there for the duration (despite being painted as a hospital ship) and returned to East Asiatic Company ownership after the end of the war.
 In 1921, the Polish Navigation Company bought her and refitted her with a new name of Josef Pilsudski.
 The maiden voyage under the new name was planned for later in the year but the ship was impounded in Kiel, Germany, for non-payment of $200,000 worth of repair bills.
 A German company bought the ship and named it Wilbo after the Polish Navigation Company was liquidated.
 However, in 1924 Wilbo was broken up in Genoa, Italy.